DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

 layout: page
 subheadline: "Low level programming"
 title:  "Read TAR-file in 26 lines of Ansi-C code"
 teaser: "Archivers - it's scary!
 Huge and terrible algorithms that an ordinary person will never understand!
 Rar, zip, gzip, tar are modern de facto standards, which means extremely complex and tricky things that you should not try to understand.
 Well, tar looks simpler, maybe it's not that hard?
 See <a href='http://git.savannah.gnu.org/cgit/tar.git/tree/src'>git</a> with the sources.
-We see dozens of files, many for tens of kilobytes.
+We see dozens of files, many of tens kilobytes.
 Hmm.
 Apparently, a dead end."
 categories: articles
 tags:
     - articles